smarter-sh/smarter/docs/source/smarter-framework/guides/developer-setup.rst

 that are persisted to `Kubernetes Secrets <https://kubernetes.io/docs/concepts/configuration/secret/>`__.
-This configuration data is tightly integrated to the CI/CD build and deploy workflows, and fully automates configuration of all back end services on which Smarter relies including for example, MySQL, SMTP Email, AWS S3, AWS Elastic Container Registry, and Kubernetes itself.
+This configuration data is tightly integrated to the CI/CD build and deploy workflows, and fully automates configuration of all back end services on which Smarter relies including for example, MariaDB, SMTP Email, AWS S3, AWS Elastic Container Registry, and Kubernetes itself.

 .. figure::